 Dr. William Greene and Dr. Wendell Turner at Lakeshore Surgical Center specialize in Tubal Ligation Reversal’s for patients who want to get pregnant again following sterilization surgery.
 Patient’s from all over the country and all over the world travel to our facility in Georgia because of their surgical expertise in Tubal Reversals.

-Dr. Greene and Dr. Turner, to our knowledge, are the only doctor’s to reverse the Essure procedure and successfully have patients get pregnant.
-In the past couple of years we have had an increasing amount of requests from patients wanting to have their Essure devices removed.
+Dr. Greene and Dr. Turner, to our knowledge, were the first doctor’s to reverse the Essure procedure and successfully have patients get pregnant.
+But we are finding that not all patients are wanting their Essure devices removed in order to conceive again.

 There does seem to be a thread of common symptoms in some women that have the Essure.
 We hear about heavy bleeding, cramps, joint problems, metallic taste in teh mouth and other adverse reactions.
 We have not removed enough of these devices to say for sure if removal is helpful in all patients.